 And Antarctic sunsets (though it never actually gets dark) are pretty spectacular, too.

 So yes, there’s plenty to see in the Antarctic.
 More than you’d ever imagine.

 Our Final Days at Sea

-After dinner on our last night, we gathered one final time as a group to watch the slide show (tirelessly compiled to perfection by Mette).
-As I watched the photos flash by and cheered the images of our first Antarctic landing alongside the people who’d become so dear to me in just a short time, I was awestruck by everything we’d accomplished in the past 9 days.
+After dinner on our last night, we gather one final time as a group to watch the slide show (tirelessly compiled to perfection by Mette).
+As I watch the photos flash by and cheer the images of our first Antarctic landing alongside the people who’ve become so dear to me in just a short time, I’m awestruck by everything we’ve accomplished in the past 9 days.

-Angela, Chris, Matt, John, Aileen and I headed straight for an internet café to reconnect with the world and begin sharing our incredible journey with loved ones.
-We also used the time to begin connecting with each other via Facebook to ease our separation anxiety.
-What a marvelous tool, Facebook, for keeping people connected like neighbors, regardless of the distance between them.
+Angela, Chris, Matt, John, Aileen, and I head straight for an internet café to reconnect with the world and begin sharing our incredible journey with loved ones.
+We connect with each other via Facebook to ease our separation anxiety.
+What a marvelous tool, Facebook.
+Keeping people connected like neighbors, regardless of the distance between them.

-Over the coming weeks we’ll share our photos with family and friends and we’ll try our best to put into words what we’ve seen.
-But unfortunately, I suspect, only those who have been there will truly understand.
+Over the coming weeks, we share our photos with family and friends and we try our best to put into words what we’ve seen.
+But unfortunately, I suspect only those who have been there will truly understand.